LeetLLM

 Rule router baseline

 The router isn't foolish.
 It catches exact, high-signal phrases quickly.
-Its limit is visible: compute won't make those three conditions recognize money back or log in.
+Its limit is visible: compute won't make those three conditions recognize tokens arrive slowly or can't authenticate.
 A human must anticipate and encode every expansion.

 Now add rules that fix today's misses, then test tomorrow's wording.